sudipansaha/dcvaVHROptical/README.md

 The main part of the algorithm is in dcva.py.
 Other files provide supporting functionalities. <br/>
 Input arguments are defined in options.py.
 Some of them are: <br/>
-##### dataPath:
-a .mat file in which pre-change and post-change images are saved as 2 variables (preChangeImage and postChangeImage) <br/>
+**dataPath**: a .mat file in which pre-change and post-change images are saved as 2 variables (preChangeImage and postChangeImage) <br/>
-##### inputChannels:
-either 4 channel RGBNIR or 3 channel RGBIR, in that order <br/>
+**inputChannels**: either 4 channel RGBNIR or 3 channel RGBIR, in that order <br/>
-##### layersToProcess:
-the layers from which deep features are to extracted.
+**layersToProcess**: the layers from which deep features are to extracted.
 Choose values from 2,5,8,10,11,23.
 Recommended value for a quasi-urban area is 2,5,8.
 If your analyzed scene is spatially less complex (e.g., agricultural land with less spatial variation), more shallower layers can be used, e.g., 2,5. <br/>
-##### thresholding:
-adaptive (for complex quasi-urban areas) or otsu (for spatially less complex areas).
+**thresholding**: adaptive (for complex quasi-urban areas) or otsu (for spatially less complex areas).
 A comparison of result with both methods can be found in the abovementioned paper. <br/>

 To run the code, use command, python dcva.py --path <dataPath> (other arguments are optional)<br/>
 Before running, download the trained model as instructed in "trainedNet" directory. <br/>